Getting Started with Workspace ONE Experience Management

 Omnissa Intelligence is the data platform that aggregates telemetry from your entire Workspace ONE and Horizon deployments and correlates that data to surface insights, make recommendations, and provide visibility across your deployment.

 Telemetry from your UEM, Horizon, and Omnissa Access deployments and other external sources is fed into the Intelligence data lake, then analysis and automation can take place.
 So think of Omnissa Intelligence as a data platform, and solutions are built on top to achieve business outcomes, such as proactive support and maintenance made possible by alerting, root cause analysis, automated remediation and security, and user experience scoring and analytics.
+Experience Management is one of the tools built on top of Omnissa Intelligence that uses collected telemetry data to deliver, measure, analyze, and remediate the end user’s experience with technology.

 Check out these resources on Tech Zone to learn more about Omnissa Intelligence:

-Experience Management Overview
+Experience Management overview

 Experience Management empowers administrators to track cross-platform key performance indicators, or KPIs, that impact employee experience – such as tracking OS crashes, application load times, battery performance issues, and many more – and use this data to generate an employee experience score.
 Then this quantitative data can be correlated with user sentiment data made possible by surveys built into Workspace ONE to provide a comprehensive picture of employee experience.

-IT can also use Experience Management to perform guided or manual root cause analysis (RCA) and automate remediation workflows to prevent issues in the future.
+IT admins can also use Experience Management to perform guided or manual root cause analysis (RCA) and automate remediation workflows to prevent issues in the future.
 Experience Management accelerates RCA since the data is already collected.
 Often there is no need to bother the end user and collect logs manually.

 In addition, Experience Management surfaces anomalies, called Insights, using machine learning to help proactively prioritize the most impactful incidents without waiting for employees to submit tickets or collecting and correlating numerous support tickets to find common issues.
-Then, the powerful Freestyle Orchestrator no-code/low-code drag-and-drop UI can be leveraged to develop workflows to automatically fix common issues, proactively notify specific groups of users, and integrate with third-party IT tools.
+Then, the powerful Freestyle Orchestrator no-code/low-code, drag-and-drop UI can be leveraged to develop workflows to automatically fix common issues, proactively notify specific groups of users, and integrate with third-party IT tools.

 How does it work?

-Figure 4: Experience Management collects telemetry from devices and end-user sentiment to enable measuring, analyzing, and remediating Digital Employee Experience (DEX)
+Figure 4: Experience Management collects telemetry from devices and end-user sentiment to enable measuring, analyzing, and remediating

 Prerequisites